-Three days.
-Four regions.
-Fifteen stops.
-From small-town diners and family kitchens to craft breweries, distilleries, and roadside food trailers, the Dig In itinerary is built for travelers who eat their way through a region.
-Meet the makers, taste the place, and let your appetite chart the route.
-Pack a stretchy waistband.
+Three days, four regions, fifteen stops.
+From small-town diners to craft breweries, distilleries, and roadside food trailers, Dig In is built for travelers who eat their way through a place.
+Meet the makers, taste the region, and let your appetite set the route.

 Day 1: Kneehill County to Drumheller